acolombo1/Portfolio-v2/README.md

 ### Deployment

 Copy index.html, index.css and index.js to the http server.
+The folders 'assets' and 'modules' and their contents have to be uploaded as well.

 ## Authors